What makes virtual learning communities so powerful, and how they can replace or supplement traditional education

 The future of learning is lucrative for founders and life-changing for learners.
 Every year, thousands of learning communities are emerging and making names for themselves in the space.

 As more and more learning communities are built, the blueprint for success becomes more defined.
-We’ve had the chance to interview a number of founders who have all created prosperous environments for themselves and their members, so we look to those and other professional learning communities to understand what makes them so powerful and beneficial to all involved.
+We've had the chance to interview a number online groups of founders who have all created prosperous learning environments both for themselves and their members, so we look to those and other professional learning communities to understand what makes them so powerful and beneficial to all involved.

 Online learning creates so many positive outcomes for both the group of students within these communities and those who found online learning communities.
-Let's start by understanding what makes most learning communities and the collaborative environment they foster so special.
+Let's start by understanding what makes most learning communities and the collaborative learning and collaborative environment they foster so special.

-Shared learning has quickly become one of the most effective strategies for improving education.
-Galvanizing fellow students to share ideas, provide feedback, and enjoy the social interaction that typical education lacks.
+Shared learning has quickly become one of the most effective strategies for student engagement in improving education.
+Galvanizing fellow students to share ideas, provide feedback, and enjoy the social interaction boost engagement that typical education lacks.

 Online learning community versus traditional schools